Jacob-Hammer/SOAR-Cognitive-Architecture/SoarDrone-KJ/configur_eclipse.md

 ![image1](./images/eclipse6a.png)

-7. Name the configuration, specify the name of the project it is supposed to run, in the Main Class type box type: application.Main, and click the boxes for include system libraries, and include inherited mains.
+7. Name the configuration, specify the name of the project it is supposed to run, in the Main Class type box type: application.Main (or the location/name of your primary java file), and click the boxes for include system libraries, and include inherited mains.

 ![image1](./images/eclipse7a.png)